 The main goal for most internet marketers is getting their websites to rank on Google.
-However, with Google releasing a host of updates such as Panda, Penguin, Google Exact Match Domains (EMDs), and Private Blog Network (PBN) deindexing like hot cakes, and SEO techniques changing every other day, it is now easier to get penalized for doing the wrong things.
-The truth is, it can be hard to keep up with these changes as you strive to keep your site ranking, especially if you do not know what to do.
+However, with Google releasing a host of updates regularly and SEO techniques changing every other day, it is now easier to get penalized for doing the wrong things.
+It can be hard to keep up with these changes as you strive to keep your site ranking, especially if you do not know what to do.

 Nonetheless, there are a couple of things that, if done, could help you optimize your site for both robots and humans, making it easier for it to get a better ranking in Google.
 Here’s a look at eight things you should consider doing:

 When it comes to creating titles that search engines consider worthy, the most important thing to remember is that you have no more than 65 characters to create your headline.
 Your headline could be the best there ever has been, but it’ll get cut off if it is over 65 characters.
 The same goes for descriptions.
 To avoid this, do your best to keep your titles and descriptions as short but click-worthy as possible.
 To do this, front-load your title with your keyword and ensure that it is clear, predictable, and emotionally charged.